sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 `end`

 We've added an "A" command to our application bundle.
 We've also defined a bundle with the same name, but this time within the user bundles directory.
-The user bundles directory has a higher precedence than the application bundles directory.
+The user bundles directory has higher precedence than the application bundles directory.
 This means that our active FunBundle bundle will contain the "B" command only.

 When two bundle directories have the same name, the bundle directory with higher precedence completely obscures the content of the lower precedence bundle directory.
 This can come in handy, for example, if you need to alter an application bundle.
-You can simply git clone the bundle into your user bundles directory and make your changes there.
+You can git clone the bundle into your user bundles directory and make your changes there.
 Since each bundle directory will have the same name, your user version will hide the default bundle implementation.

 #### Extending a bundle